 The routine PSA Test is another of the almost totally useless procedures inflicted on men over 40.
 It can unnecessarily scare the crap out of a man and lead to more harm than good.

 A high PSA test level (prostate specific antigen test level) is not an accurate indicator of prostate cancer.
-And, that is what the test is primarily used for.
-The test is really not a very accurate indicator of anything specific.
+And, that is what this evaluation is primarily used for.
+Is has proved to be really not a very accurate indicator of anything specific.

 Is William nuts here?
-Aren't PSA levels the Holy Grail and what we should base ALL of our conclusions on??
+Aren't these levels the Holy Grail and what we should base ALL of our conclusions on??

-Whenever prostate health is affected, you may see an elevated PSA level.
+Whenever prostate health is affected, you may see an elevated level here.
 Infection, BPH (benign prostatic hyperplasia), enlargement of any kind, even age can also all cause a high PSA test score.
 So can an overly aggressive prostate massage.

 Here's the real kicker: